The Gray Isles: Prologue

 Stunned beyond thought, Eadred returned his attention to his dark deed.
 Just then, something moved on the edge of the field in the direction of the path.
 “Mummy!” a child cried.
 A boy ran into view, then stopped and gaped at the woman splayed in blood by the standing stone.

 Bow in hand, Eadred stepped back and turned to leave.
-His stomach flipped over like a fish in a pool as the child began to cry.
-The Aenlisarfon had not told him the witch had children by her intercourse with wizards.
+His stomach flipped over as the child began to cry.
+The Aenlisarfon never told him the witch had children by her intercourse with wizards.
 How could they not have known that?

-They had not told him she had the power to invoke sea dragons, either.
+They never told him she had the power to invoke sea dragons, either.

 He crossed the field, merging with the shadows of dusk.
 Behind him, the boy screamed a tangle of words in the Dark Tongue that hit the hunter in the gut like a volley of poisoned darts.
 He stumbled and fell as the howling blast passed through his body and mind, splintering it.